U.S. Route 61 in Minnesota: History

 US 61 in Minnesota is an original U.S. Highway, established on November 26, 1926.
 It originally extended north to the Canadian border at Grand Portage, but it was cut back to its present terminus in 1991.
 The portion between Duluth and Grand Portage is now MN 61.
 Segments of the old alignment that parallel MN 61 and I-35 have been designated County Road 61 (CR 61).

-In 1929, the only unpaved portions were from Hastings to Wabasha and from Winona to the state line.
+In 1929, the only unpaved portions were from Hastings to Wabasha and from Winona to the Wisconsin state line.
 It was completely paved by 1940.

 The expressway sections south of Wabasha were built in the 1960s and the 1970s.
 The four lane divided highway section between Red Wing and MN 316 near Miesville was completed in 1997.
 The freeway section of US 61 between Cottage Grove and I-494 at Newport was completed in 2007.

 The US 61 Hastings High Bridge received considerable attention from increased bridge inspections in 2008 following the August 1, 2007, I-35W Bridge collapse in nearby Minneapolis.
-The Hastings High Bridge, a steel arch structure built in 1951, is structurally deficient and shows considerable deterioration.
-It is also a notorious traffic bottleneck because it has only one lane each way and dumps southbound US 61 traffic into downtown Hastings.
-Starting in October 2010, the Hastings bridge will be replaced, with the projected completion in 2013.
+The Hastings High Bridge, a steel arch structure built in 1951, was structurally deficient and shows considerable deterioration.
+It was also a notorious traffic bottleneck because it had only one lane each way and discharged southbound US 61 traffic into downtown Hastings.
+The old Hastings bridge was replaced in 2013.